MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-permissions.md

 ---
 # Upgrading Permissions Sets and Permissions

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2021 release wave 1 (v18) introduced a new model for permissions.
 In previous versions, permission sets and permissions are defined only as data, which means they're stored in the tables of the application and tenant databases.
 Permission sets and permissions can now be defined in AL code.
-They're created by using the `permissionset` and `permissionsetextension` objects in AL code, and then packaging them in extensions.
+They're created by using the `permissionset` and `permissionsetextension` objects in AL code, then packaged in extensions.
 See [Entitlements and Permissions](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview?branch=permissionset) to learn more.

 This change has implications on upgrade, which are discussed in this article.